 The refereeing body shall make all decisions unanimously or by majority of two on one, except in fall situations where the mat chairman's approval must be obtained.
-It cannot use video evidence to make its decisions (except in case of challenge).
+It cannot use video evidence to make its decisions (except in the case of challenge shared with the Jury of Appeal).